rsarten/Getting-and-Cleaning-Data_Project/CodeBook.md

 * STANDING
 * LAYING

 The raw data supplies 561 measurements for each observation of a subject in an activity.
 This is reduced in the datasetse in 'run_analysis.R' by selecting only the 79 columns that are measures of mean or standard deviation (std) for a measurement type.
+This has been decided by including any variable/feature name that includes the words 'mean' or 'std' in them.

 Variable names were supplied in the 'features.txt' file, those selected for inclusion were modified for readability based on information available in the 'features_info.txt':

 As a result:
 * variables beginning with 't' were changed to 'time_'